captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 - Compatible with Windows, macOS, and Linux
 - CUDA-enabled GPU (optional, for improved performance)

+The script automatically uses CUDA if available, which can significantly speed up the adversarial perturbation process.

 ## Installation
 1. Ensure you have Python 3.7 - 3.11 installed.
 Python 3.11 is the latest supported version.
 You can check your Python version by running:
    ```